theo-aya/EOS-API2/README.md

 # EOS-API2
-Connecting to EOS api to create fields
+Connecting to EOS API to create fields

+*Remember to add your API key in config.yaml file*

+To run the application, type *go run main.go* in your terminal